The 2015 festival will be held at full throttle films.

 GUESTS BY FESTIVAL DATE

 Dick Jones, who began working in Westerns at age eight, died July 7 at age 87.
 As a boy, Dick saddled up with the likes of John Wayne, Dick Foran, George O’Brien, Kermit Maynard, Buck Jones, Bob Baker, Jack Randall, Bill Elliott, William “Hopalong” Boyd, James Stewart, and Errol Flynn.
 He frequently appeared with Gene Autry in both films and television and starred in two TV western series of his own; The Range Rider (with Jock Mahoney) and Buffalo Bill, Jr. (with Nancy Gilbert).
 Nancy Gilbert and Dick made about 50 episodes of the show and made many personal appearances in support of it.
 This included the 60th Annual Frontier Days Celebration at Cheyenne, Wyoming in ’55 where they served as Grand Marshals.
-In more recent years, they appeared together at a museum in Gene Autry, Oklahoma, The Tombstone, AZ Festival in 2001, and the Memphis Film Festival in 2005.
+In more recent years, they appeared together at a museum in Gene Autry, Oklahoma, The Tombstone, full throttle films, AZ Festival in 2001, and the Memphis Film Festival in 2005.

 Dick was a frequent guest at the Memphis Film Festival (see above) and appeared there in 1987, 2005, 2008, and 2010.
 He was also one of the founders of The Golden Boot Awards which benefited the Motion Picture Home and Hospital in California.